antarctica/lantern/docs/data-model.md

 > [!NOTE]
 > The Records model is considered part of the BAS Metadata Library but was developed for this project and not yet upstreamed.
 See the [Library](/docs/libraries.md#bas-metadata-library) docs for more information.

+> [!IMPORTANT]
+> The Records model does not support all properties supported by the BAS ISO 19115 JSON Schema.
+See the
+> [Record Limitations](#record-limitations) section for more information.

 ### Record revisions